 The State has existing legally enforceable measures, such as generally applicable rules, license provisions, or other appropriate measures, necessary to allow the State to ensure adequate protection of public health and safety in the regulation of agreement material.

-The State has adopted legally binding requirements, regulations, and other program elements in accordance with Management Directive (MD) 5.9, "Adequacy and Compatibility of Agreement State Programs," and the current revisions of STP Procedures SA-201, “Review of State Regulatory Requirements," and SA-200, "Compatibility Categories and Health and Safety Identification for NRC Regulations and Other Program Elements," with only minor discrepancies.
+The State has compatible legally binding requirements, regulations, and other program elements in accordance with Management Directive (MD) 5.9, "Adequacy and Compatibility of Program Elements for Agreement State Programs," and the current revisions of NMSS Procedures SA-201, “Review of State Regulatory Requirements," and SA-200, "Compatibility Categories and Health and Safety Identification for NRC Regulations and Other Program Elements," in effect.

-NRC regulations that should be adopted by an Agreement State for purposes of compatibility or health and safety are adopted in a time frame so that the effective date of the State requirement is not later than 3 years after the effective date of NRC's final rule.
+NRC regulations that should be adopted by an Agreement State for purposes of compatibility or health and safety are in effect within 3 years after the effective date of the NRC's final rule or as approved by the Commission.

-Other program elements that have been designated as necessary for maintenance of an adequate and compatible program should be adopted and implemented by an Agreement State within 6 months of such designation by NRC.
+Other program elements that have been designated as necessary for maintenance of an adequate and compatible program are adopted and implemented by an Agreement State within 6 months of such designation by NRC.

 Satisfactory, But Needs Improvement

-The State has adopted legally binding requirements, regulations, and other program elements in accordance with MD 5.9 and the current revisions of STP Procedures SA-201 and SA-200, but there are compatibility or health and safety discrepancies that need to be addressed.
+The State has adopted legally binding requirements, regulations, and other program elements in accordance with MD 5.9 and the current revisions of NMSS Procedures SA-201 and SA-200, but there are gaps or conflicts created in the National Material Program due to compatibility or health and safety discrepancies that need to be addressed.

-Several NRC regulations that should be adopted by an Agreement State are adopted in a time frame such that the effective date of the State requirement is more than 3 years after the effective date of NRC's final rule.
+Several NRC regulations that should be adopted by an Agreement State are not in effect within 3 years after the effective date of NRC's final rule.

 Several program elements that have been designated as necessary for maintenance of an adequate and compatible program have been adopted and implemented by the Agreement State in a time frame greater than 6 months after such designation by NRC.